-The rubber guard (RG) is a grappling position of origin unknown that was first seen being put to use in competitions by Nino Schembri in the late 1990s decade, later being also picked up by Eddie Bravo in the early 2000s, who developed a training method heavily based on this particular situation.
+The rubber guard (RG) is a grappling position of origin unknown that was first seen being put to use in competitions by Nino Schembri in the late 1990s decade, later also picked up by Eddie Bravo in the early 2000s, who developed a training method heavily based on this particular situation and further developed it way above his predecessors.
 The rubber guard is a variation of the open guard where the guard player will grab his own shin with opposite arm (example: right arm grabbing left shin) over his opponent’s back, the grip should be performed with the palm of the hand facing upwards and the forearm should be in contact with the collar bone.
-These details will help the guard player keep his opponent’s posture down, avoiding this way for the guard passer to pose an offence.
+These details will help the guard player keep his opponent’s posture down, avoiding this way for the guard passer to pose an offense.

 Brief History on the Rubber Guard